 Or, for the musically minded amongst you, what about Spotify?

 When it was first released one of its main selling points was that was faster to search and play a song over a 2 Mbps internet connection than it was to search for the same song on your own iTunes collection sat on the computer in front of you.
 For a company reporting US $2 billion revenues last year, speed has paid off for Spotify.

-There are lots of ways to ensure your website loads quickly and performs well, some are expensive, but others are more achievable and can help you retain your customer’s ability to stay put within that 3 second window of opportunity.
-Here’s some examples.
+There are lots of ways to ensure your website loads quickly and performs well, some are expensive, but others are more achievable and can help you retain your customer’s ability to stay put within that 3-second window of opportunity.
+Here are some examples.

 By decreasing the time a visitor/customer perceives it takes for a website to load, you are on to a winner.
 Note the key words here are perceives and perception, which can be influenced psychologically (see Improving land page conversion with persuasive psychology) and so it’s not always the actual speed of loading.